 Alternate Job Titles: College Professor - Mathematics, Professor - Mathematics, University Professor - Mathematics

-The hourly wages for someone with the job title Professor - Mathematics may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Professor - Mathematics make an hour?
+The median hourly wage for a Professor - Mathematics is $45, as of July 29, 2016, with a range usually between $35-$69, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of hourly wages for people with the job title Professor - Mathematics in the United States.

 This chart describes the expected percentage of people who perform the job of Professor - Mathematics in the United States that make less than that hourly rate.
-For example the median expected hourly pay for a typical Professor - Mathematics in the United States is $45 an hour, so 50% of the people who perform the job of Professor - Mathematics in the United Sates are expected to make less than $45 an hour.
+For example the median expected hourly pay for a typical Professor - Mathematics in the United States is $45 an hour, so 50% of the people who perform the job of Professor - Mathematics in the United States are expected to make less than $45.